uofajillian/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 * Use HTML tags to describe your content’s meaning rather than its appearance.
   For example, you should tag a title with the appropriate heading level (for example ``<h2>``) rather than making the heading simply appear like a heading by using visual elements such as bold text and a larger font size.
-Format list items as a list rather than using images of bullets and/or indents.
+  Format list items as a list rather than using images of bullets or indents.
   Using HTML to describe your content's meaning is valuable for learners who use screen readers, which, for example, can read through all headings of a specific level or announce the number of items in a list.

 * Use HTML heading levels in sequential order to represent the structure of a document.
 Well-structured headings help learners and screen reader users to